Recent Posts

 how to know if your child is transgender

 There is no simple test to tell if a child is transgender.
 Experts often refer to the idea of insistence, consistency, and persistence in terms of gauging whether a child is just going through a phase or not.
-This means the more insistent a child is, and the longer that insistence lasts, the less likely they are to change their mind about being a different gender.
+This means the more insistent a child is and the longer that insistence lasts, the less likely they are to change their mind about being a different gender from that assigned at birth.

 What Does Transgender Mean?